eco/toolkit/packages/sdk/README.md

 const routesService = new RoutesService();

-// create a simple stable transfer from my wallet on the origin chain to my wallet on the destination chain (bridge) const intent = routesService.createSimpleIntent({
+// create a simple stable transfer from my wallet on the origin chain to my wallet on the destination chain const intent = routesService.createSimpleIntent({
   creator: address,
   originChainID,